gregstewart/alexa-gadgetzan-gazette/lambda/blizzard-news-flash/README.md

-# Alexa Gadgetzan Gazette skill lambda
+# Alexa Blizzard News Flash skill
 The lambda function to handle Alexa requests for catching up on Blizzard games news

 #Sources